sikopet/blog/posts/perl2python.md

     list_of_strings = file('filename.txt').readlines()
     all_input_as_list = sys.stdin.readlines()

-    # the with keyword closes the file automatically (even when the prog crashed)
     with open('/etc/passwd') as file_object:
         # read() returns an empty string when it reaches the end of a file
         contents = file_object.read()